 The order book

-Another important term is volume.
-It stands for the number of overall Bitcoins that have been traded in the given timeframe.
-Significant trends are usually accompanied by large trading volumes, while weak trends are accompanied by low volumes.
+Volume stands for the number of overall Bitcoins that have been traded in a given timeframe.
+Volume is used by traders to identify how significant a trend is; Significant trends are usually accompanied by large trading volumes, while weak trends are accompanied by low volumes.

-A healthy upward trend is accompanied by high volumes (when the price rises) and low volumes (when the price declines).
+For example, a healthy upward trend will be accompanied by high volumes when the price rises and low volumes when the price declines.
 If you are witnessing a sudden change of direction in the price, experts recommend checking how significant the trading volume is, in order to determine if it’s just a minor correction or the beginning of an opposite trend.

-Meanwhile, with a limit order, you will only buy or sell Bitcoin at a specific price that you decide on.
+Allows you to buy or sell Bitcoin at a specific price that you decide on.
 In other words, the order may not be entirely fulfilled, since there won’t be enough buyers or sellers to meet your requirements.